 Reap the benefits

-Stephanie Swedal, internet marketing manager at DEMCO, says, "We have found that one out of three people who visit our site end up placing an online order.
-Online orders represent about 30 percent of our overall volume.
-It was 9 percent when we originally launched the new site, so we are seeing more and more people use it.
-What ever we can do to make it easy for our customers, we have been pursuing.
-And that is where the Web site has been very helpful and beneficial for our business."
+DEMCO found that one out of three people who visit their site end up placing an online order.
+Online orders represent about 30 percent of the overall volume, up from 9 percent when they originally launched the new site.
+DEMCO have been pursuing what ever they can to make it easy for their customers and that is where the Web site has been beneficial for their business.

 Anderson adds, "Shortly after launching the latest DEMCO site, we enjoyed a 200 percent increase in business volume through the Web."